Bruno Fernandes: Solskjaer's saviour and Man Utd's real captain | Goal.com

 United had gone into the game on the back of a calamitous Champions League defeat at Istanbul Basaksehir in midweek, with the comical nature of his side's defending provoking a bitter backlash against the manager.

-So, the pressure on Solskjaer only looked set to increase when Bernard opened the scoring at Goodison after United's defenders had been able to beat Dominic Calvert-Lewin to a routine long ball forward.
+So, the pressure on Solskjaer only looked set to increase when Bernard opened the scoring at Goodison after United's defenders had been unable to beat Dominic Calvert-Lewin to a routine long ball forward.

 “Let’s go!” was the lacklustre encouragement from captain Harry Maguire, as the visitors looked to come from behind for the third time in seven days, after the losses in Istanbul and at home to Arsenal.